MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/New-MgBusinessScenarioPlannerTask.md

 # New-MgBusinessScenarioPlannerTask

 ## SYNOPSIS
-Create new navigation property to tasks for solutions
+Create a new businessScenarioTask object.

 ## SYNTAX